 (The Scenic Route)

-Your Journey To B's Cottage
+Your Journey To Stanford (from Cape Town)

 Do not take the N2 up Sir Lowry's pass.
 Rather find your way to Gordon's Bay Village (R44) and take the coastal route.
 It may be slightly further to Stanford but it is definitely worth the trip.